 I typically buy California Olive Ranch's olive oil, because it lists the harvest date, comes in a dark green bottle, is relatively affordable, and is easy to find.

 What's the Best Kind of Chili To Use?

 That said, I would probably avoid using dollar-bin or very old chili flakes, which (likely) don't have a ton of flavor.

 I like this hot chili oil with the dried peppers I usually have on hand, Simply Organic's crushed red pepper flakes.

 This is also a perfect place to try specialty pepper flakes, like these gourmet peppers from Flatiron Pepper Co.

-If you’re using an extremely hot variety of pepper, such as Flatiron Pepper Co’s “I Can’t Feel My Face” blend, you may want to use fewer pepper flakes in the oil.
+If you're using a very hot variety of pepper, such as Flatiron Pepper Co's "I Can't Feel My Face" blend, you may want to use fewer pepper flakes in the oil.

 How to Make Italian Hot Chili Oil